 Short Bio

-I have studied advanced music theory with composer Nikos Drelas, and received degrees in Harmony, Counterpoint and Fugue from the Neoclassical Conservatory.
-I also attended a three-year workshop on music composition in the context of theater at the National Theater of Greece, led by composers Nikos Kypourgos and Kornilios Selamsis.
-In addition to my musical studies, I hold a Bachelor's Degree in Social Theology and the Study of Religion from the National and Kapodistrian University of Athens.
+I graduated from the Department of Music Studies at the National and Kapodistrian University of Athens, earning a degree with an integrated master’s-level title in the field of Music Technology.
+I have studied advanced music theory with composer Nikos Drelas and received degrees in Harmony, Counterpoint, and Fugue from the Neoclassical Conservatory.
+I also attended a three-year workshop on music composition at the National Theater of Greece, led by composers Nikos Kypourgos and Kornilios Selamsis.

 PUBLICATIONS: